DNKpp/mimicpp/README.md

 So, Mocks and Expectations are playing together hand in hand.

+Additionally, users are able to create their own expectations easily and integrate them seamless into the rest of the framework.
+Be creative!

 ### Basic Examples
 Mocks themselves are very easy to create:
 ```cpp